gislab-npo/gislab/content/pages/workshops.md

 __Duration__: 8 hours
 __Target audience__: no constraints
 __Technical requirements__: room with table and chair for each participant
-__Language__: English, Slovak
+__Language__: English, Slovak, Czech
 __Number of participants__: 1 - 6
 __Price__: 720 EUR (doesn't include travel and accommodation expenses for one lecturer)
 __Acquired skills__: after this workshop, attendees will be able to create maps from available data and publish them on web
+__Registration__: by email to _ivan.mincik@gmail.com_.
+Include a details about number of attendees, their location and proposed date